ferhattkoc-ml/arac_fiyat_tahmin/README.md

 # 📜 License

-This project is intended for educational, portfolio, and production engineering demonstration purpos
+This project is intended for educational, portfolio, and production engineering demonstration purposes